 What exactly is meant by enterprise depends on the context, but as it pertains to ecommerce, it primarily concerns scale.
 An enterprise ecommerce business isn’t pursuing sales as a hobby or a side project, nor is it looking to skate by on thin profit margins.
-Enterprise-level ecommerce is serious business with a lot of money on the line.
+Enterprise-level ecommerce is a serious business with a lot of money on the line.
+This article talks about the challenges of Enterprise ecommerce design.

 As a result, the importance of good design is intensified for enterprise retailers.
 Not only is the top-end value of a conversion likely to be significantly higher, but the likelihood that the fallout from a slight misstep will snowball into a social media firestorm is much greater.